plone/docs_2.0/blueprint.md

 Use a theme which is focused on presenting content !

+Our current one is too distracting.

 If you "click" on the box with your audience you get immediately to the parts of the docs you are looking for, for example "theming" and then you only see the theming docs, if you click "here" on search you get a custom search (with a button) to search all docs, too.

-"Rethink" our terms, for "us" (old plone ppl) lots of our terms makes sense but that is not always the case for newer people.
-We should try to adopt that.

 Examples of content focused themes with less visual interruptions